avarassanchez/tTEscanR/README.md

 The **amino acid level** assessment involves calculating amino acid **demand** and **supply**.
 Demand is determined by grouping codons that correspond to the same amino acid (based on the genetic code), while supply is measured by pooling anticodon families based on the amino acid they recognize.
 These calculations can be performed separately using "demand" or "supply" or together" by specifying "both".

 **`ComputeAAUsage()`**.
 Computes the amino acid usage, either by assessing the `demand` based on codon usage, or the `supply` based on anticodon usage.
-You can compute both demand and supply simultaenously, depending on the specified action.
+You can compute both amino acid demand and supply simultaenously, depending on the specified action.

 ### 3.4. tTE computation

 The **Theoretical Translation Efficiency (tTE)** is assessed by calculating Spearman's rank correlation coefficient between amino acid demand, derived from mRNA codon usage, and amino acid supply, determined by tRNA anticodon usage.
 Ensuring **matching conditions** between both datasets is crucial for this step, as only shared conditions are retained for downstream analysis.
-Consequently, the assessment is highly sensitive to annotation variability.
+Consequently, it is highly sensitive to annotation variability.

 **`Compute_tTE()`**.
 Computes the tTE score across matching conditions at the codon-anticodon usage level and/or amino acid demand and supply level.